blazmrak/veles/README.md

 If you try to run the native executable, you will get errors.
 This is because Javalin uses reflection, which makes native compilation trickier.
-Anytime you get errors when running native executable, compile using `--reach` flag, which functions similar to Leyden in that it runs your `classes` or `app-uber.jar` first and uses a java agent to register everything that needs to be present in the executable during runtime.
+Anytime you get errors when running native executable, start your app using `start --native-reach` flag, which functions similar to Leyden in that it runs your `classes` or `.jar` first and uses a java agent to register everything that needs to be present in the executable during runtime.
 This cache is present inside `META-INF/native-image` directory.
 You should commit this to git, because not all paths might be hit during a reachability run, so it is important that the new entries are merged with the existing reachability data.

+Now that you have updated the reachability metadata, try compiling to native again and this time the application should start up normally.

 ### Formatting